sambittarai/Tumor-segmentation-from-PET-CT-followed-by-clinical-parameter-estimation/autoPET_Data/README.md

 ## autoPET_Data
 * In order to run the code successfully download your own copy of the data from the autoPET website (https://autopet.grand-challenge.org/Dataset/) and put it in this folder.
 Note that it follows the same structure as the original.
+* The data directory structure looks something like this:
+  - Patient ID